caronc/ha-ultrasync/README.md

 Possible events are:

 - `ultrasync_sensor_update`: The event includes the sensor no, name, and new status it changed to.
-- `ultrasync_area_update`: The event includes the area no, name, and new status it changed to (if it did). **Note**: Area's are sent periodic heartbeats in which case the state will not change at all.
+- `ultrasync_area_update`: The event includes the area no, name, and new status it changed to (if it did).

+**Note**: Area's are sent periodic heartbeats with Interlogix devices in which case the state will not change at all.

 Example automation to send a message via [Apprise](https://www.home-assistant.io/integrations/apprise/) on a sensor change in your home: